-3.3.5 Embedded Linux MMU Support
+3.3.6 Embedded Linux MMU Support

 The bdiGDB system supports Linux kernel debugging when MMU is on.
 The MMU configuration parameter enables this mode of operation.
 In this mode, all addresses received from GDB are assumed to be virtual.
-Before the BDI accesses memory, it translates this address into a physical one based on information found in the TLB's or kernel/user page table.
+Before the BDI accesses memory, it translates this address into a physical one based on information found in the TLB's or, if PTBASE is defined, in kernel/user page table.